ARTICLE I. AIMS

 1. Powers.
 All powers of the University shall be vested in a Board of Trustees (“Board”) consisting of thirty-six elected members (“Trustees”) and the President of the University, ex officio.

 2. Election of Trustees.
 The thirty-six elected Trustees shall be elected as follows: twenty-four by the Board of Trustees of the University, and twelve by the graduates of the University.
 Any student, faculty member, alumnus, Trustee, or friend of the University may propose Trustee candidates for consideration.
 A roster of such candidates shall be retained on file in the office of the University Secretary, and it shall be reviewed whenever vacancies are expected to occur.
 The Governance Committee shall make its recommendations of Trustee candidates to the Board of Trustees, and the Board, after considering the recommendations of the Governance Committee, and by a majority of the Trustees present at any regular meeting, shall elect the Trustees scheduled for election by the Board of Trustees, and nominate the persons scheduled for election by the graduates of the University and submit those nominations to the graduates for election.
-The Board may elect up to three current students or recent graduates as Trustees (“Young Trustees”), and one of the Trustees nominated for election by the graduates of the University may be an officer of the Duke University Alumni Association (the “Duke University Alumni Association Trustee”).
+Among the twenty-four Trustees elected by the Board, the Board may elect up to three current students or recent graduates as Trustees (“Young Trustees”).
+One of the Trustees nominated for election by the graduates of the University may be an officer of the Duke University Alumni Association (the “Duke University Alumni Association Trustee”).

-Except as provided elsewhere herein, no person who is an employee of Duke University or any subsidiary or affiliate thereof eligible for benefits as such employee shall be elected a Trustee.
+Except as provided elsewhere herein, no person who is an employee of Duke University or any subsidiary or affiliate thereof eligible for benefits as such employee shall be elected a Trustee, excluding Young Trustees.

 3. Term and Length of Service.
 The term of office of a Trustee shall be six years, beginning on the first day of July following election.
 No person shall serve more than two consecutive six-year terms, with renewed eligibility for election to the Board following not less than two years’ absence of membership; provided, however, the terms of the Young Trustees and the Duke University Alumni Association Trustee may be set by the Board for fewer than six years and may not be renewable.